sambacha/polemic-labels/README.md

 ## Abstract

-Polemic Labels is a comprehensive and methodologically rigorous classification schema for Linear and GitHub (and any other 'task'/'bug' tracker) issue management, incorporating empirically-validated contrast ratio recommendations in accordance with Web Content Accessibility Guidelines 2.0 to ensure optimal visual perception across diverse user populations.
+Polemic Labels is a comprehensive and methodologically rigorous classification schema for Linear and GitHub (and any other 'task'/'bug' tracker) issue management, incorporating empirically-validated contrast ratio recommendations.
+It is color blind safe, coherant, and can be applied to your GitHub repo using the `gh` command line tool.
+It also takes into consideration `bot` accounts, so that these labels can be utilized by automated accounts for specific purposes.
+These labels do not impose any sort of triage or issue tracking metholodgy, they are only taxonomic and abstracted.

+> [!CAUTION]
+> **TLDR: Emojis are distracting**

 ## Color Theory[^1]